Bandhan-singh-katoch/Real-Estate-on-mars-App/README.md

-this is android app made by using api.
+this is android app made by using api